Better Public Services: Supporting vulnerable children

 We also expect that actions taken through the White Paper for Vulnerable Children may increase reporting of child assaults by raising awareness of child abuse.
 In the short term, however, it means that substantiated findings/cases of physical abuse against children is likely to increase above that forecast.
 The number of children experiencing substantiated physical abuse is measured on a yearly basis for the year to June.
-In the year to June 2012, this number increased to 3,182 compared to 3,086 in the year to June 2011.
-This rise was not as sharp as had been originally forecast, and we have now revised our projection.
+In the year to June 2013, physical abuse was substantiated for 3,031 children, compared to the 3,108 in the year to June 2012.

-Figure 3 below shows the number of children who experienced substantiated physical abuse each year, up to June 2012.
+Figure 1: The number of children who experienced substantiated physical abuse each year, up to June 2013.

 What are we doing to achieve these results?

 To increase participation in early childhood education, we propose to: